 Since BMI counts not only the amount of fat but the weight of muscles, it can often not be used as a reliable criterion reflecting the real obesity rate.
 An alternative waist circumference (WC) in determining visceral adiposity or central obesity has been proposed and successfully used in many studies.
 To correctly measure WC, place a tape measure around your torso, just in the middle between the last ribs and hipbones.
 Keep the tape not compressing the skin, and measure your waist just after you breathe out.
 Central obesity can be diagnosed if WC is larger than 90 cm (40 in) in men and 80 cm (35 in) in women.

 How does obesity affect BPH?

 The results of all studies agree on one thing: obese men have a higher risk for benign prostatic hyperplasia (BPH) and worsened urinary symptoms.
 (Giovannucci E. et al. 1994; Lee S. et al. 2006; Wang H.H. et al. 2011).
-The greater the size of WC the larger the volume of the prostate and higher the values of prostate-specific antigen and International Prostate Symptom Score.
+The greater the size of WC, the larger the volume of the prostate and the higher the values of prostate-specific antigen and International Prostate Symptom Score.
 All this shows the worsened lower urinary tract symptoms in obese men.
 (Lee R.K. et al. 2012).